ACM-Fellow 2001 (1st ever in France)

 LH*RSP2P: A Scalable Distributed Data Structure for P2P Environment.
 Conf.
 Intl. sur les NOuvelles TEchnologies de la REpartition (NOTERE 2008), Lyon June 2008 (Keynote).

-This scheme is remarkable by its one message forwarding cost for the worst case key-based addressing in an SDDS over a P2P cloud, i.e., where every node is both client and server, like, e.g., seti@home cloud.
+This scheme is remarkable by its one message forwarding cost for the worst case key-based addressing in an SDDS over a P2P cloud.
+That is, where every node is both client and server.
+Like, e.g., seti@home cloud.
 It is the least possible such cost for these clouds.
 We recall that LH* in general is the only to provide the least such cost, of two messages, for any SDDS over a client-server cloud, i.e., where all nodes are servers only.
 To compare, the same cost for DHT is O (log N) for N-node cloud.
-The only “competitor” to LH*RSP2P is the scheme proposed by B. Liskov & al. That one has however in addition a specific messaging cost to propagate the file scalability.
+The only “competitor” to LH*RSP2P is the scheme proposed by B. Liskov & al. That one has however in addition a specific thought more sporadic messaging cost to propagate the file scalability.

 The paper reports on initial results of Ph.D. research by Y. Hanafi.
 See the Thesis & his journal paper for more.

 This was 1st in the series devoted to SD-SQL Server: a scalable distributed cloud DBMS.
 The system was the subject of the Ph.D. by S. Sahri.
 We have presented SD-SQL Server twice to SQL Server R & D team at MS Redmond.
 The talks seemed well-received (as well as at BNCOD).
 However, the transparent table scale up of SD-SQL Server still does not have the industrial counterpart (Feb.
-2016), neither in SQL Server nor in MS Azure SQL Database, nor elsewhere.
-The presently popular manual approach by so-called industrially sharding, e.g., in Azure, is the Middle Ages, comparatively.
+2016).
+Neither in SQL Server nor in MS Azure SQL Database, nor elsewhere.
+The popular manual approach instead, by so-called industrially sharding, e.g., in Azure, is comparatively in the Middle Age.

 MDBSs are systems for management of data in multiple autonomous databases.
 Work on this concept was the other “leg” of my ACM Fellow Award.
 We proposed it in 1980, within SIRIUS project at INRIA.
 The intention was to generalize adequately the database model, i.e. the concept and architecture of a DBS (Database Management System).
 Our “root” was the concept of a multi(data)base defined as “DB set of DBs”.
 Quite popular today, e.g., see the architecture of SQL Server and more at the Web.
 Our first publication on the topic was at the 2-nd ACM Annual Computer Exposition in Lafayette, LA.
 See our publication list for the reference.
 To my happiness, the talk was well received.
 Perhaps with the exception of the alligator that run away when I stepped upon on the university garden pathway in the dark.
 A major benefit was also the acquaintance with a dear friend since, Peter Scheuermann, Prof. Emeritus, NWU.